Environmental issues in the Niger Delta: Natural gas flaring

-Nigeria flares more natural gas associated with oil extraction than any other country, with estimates suggesting that of the 3.5 billion cubic feet (100,000,000 m³) of associated gas (AG) produced annually, 2.5 billion cubic feet (70,000,000 m³), or about 70%, is wasted by flaring.
+Nigeria flares more natural gas associated with oil extraction than any other country, with estimates suggesting that of the 3.5 billion cubic feet (100,000,000 m3) of associated gas (AG) produced annually, 2.5 billion cubic feet (70,000,000 m3), or about 70%, is wasted by flaring.
 This equals about 25% of the UK's total natural gas consumption and is the equivalent to 40% of Africa's gas consumption in 2001.
 Statistical data associated with gas flaring are notoriously unreliable, but Nigeria may waste US$2 billion per year by flaring associated gas.

 Flaring is done as it is costly to separate commercially viable associated gas from the oil.
 Companies operating in Nigeria also harvest natural gas for commercial purposes but prefer to extract it from deposits where it is found in isolation as non-associated gas.
 Thus associated gas is burned off to decrease costs.

 Gas flaring is generally discouraged as it releases toxic components into the atmosphere and contributes to climate change.
 In western Europe 99% of associated gas is used or re-injected into the ground.
 Gas flaring in Nigeria began simultaneously with oil extraction in the 1960s by Shell-BP.
 Alternatives to flaring are gas re-injection or to store it for use as an energy source.
 If properly stored, the gas could be used for community projects.

 Gas flaring releases of large amounts of methane, which has a high global warming potential.
 The methane is accompanied by the other major greenhouse gas, carbon dioxide, of which Nigeria was estimated to have emitted more than 34.38 million metric tons of in 2002, accounting for about 50% of all industrial emissions in the country and 30% of the total CO_{2} emissions.
-While flaring in the west has been minimized, in Nigeria it has grown proportionally with oil production.
+While flaring in the west has been minimised, in Nigeria it has grown proportionally with oil production.

 The international community, the Nigerian government, and the oil corporations seem in agreement that gas flaring needs to be curtailed.
 Efforts to do so, however, have been limited although flaring has been declared illegal since 1984 under section 3 of the "Associated Gas Reinjection Act" of Nigeria.